Velocidex/velociraptor-docs/content/docs/deployment/cloud/_index.md

 certificates.
 If you forgot to open port 80, Letsencrypt will fail to issue the certificate and this might result in blocking the domain name from getting an SSL certificate for several days.
-If you find this happened, simply change the dyndns name and start again.
+If you find this happened, simply change the DynDNS name and start again.

 {{% /notice %}}